Eugene Orlando Hughes

-Eugene Hughes (born 5 May 1969) is a UK-based documentary filmmaker and psychotherapist.
-He is known for the documentary film The Moving Theatre, as well as for establishing Artgym.
+Eugene Hughes is an Irish psychologist, psychotherapist, and author whose work explores the relationship between creativity, nature and human development.
+He is known for developing Environmental Attunement Theory, founding Artgym, and his work on creativity in organisational development.

 Hughes has also lectured at universities in the UK and the United States.

 Early life and education

-Hughes was born on 5 May 1969 in Dublin, Ireland.
+Hughes was born in 1969 in Dublin, Ireland.
 In 1990 he received a bachelor of arts degree from University College Dublin.
-In 2000, he completed his master's degree in psychotherapy from London Metropolitan University.
+In 2000, he completed a master's degree in psychology.

 In 2009, he completed his master's degree in integrative arts psychotherapy from the Institute of Arts in Therapy and Education.
 Later, in 2019, he completed his Ph.D. at the University of the Arts, Philadelphia.
 His Ph.D. research subject was the psychology of being in nature.

 Career

 Hughes started his career in London in the 1990s before training as a psychologist and psychotherapist.
-In 2004, he became the founder and chief psychologist of Artgym, an organization that provides coaching on creative skills.
+In 2004, he founded and became chief executive of Artgym, an organisation that provides services that promote creativity at work.

-In 2010, Hughes became a clinical psychotherapist, providing individual psychotherapy and workshops in private clinical practice.
-In 2011, he co-founded Lead Like a River, a wilderness retreat that has been ranked in the Times and SELF magazine.

-Hughes has researched and introduced creative techniques for personal development, including using embodied imagery in nature, the universal theory of archetypes, and adapting the Tibetan tradition of mandala-making to map individual values.
-He is currently a clinically trained and certified psychotherapist and art psychotherapist.
+In 2010, Hughes established a private clinical psychotherapy practice, working with clients experiencing depression, anxiety, trauma, burnout, and loss of meaning.
+His clinical work informed his research into creativity, mental health, and human development.

+In 2011, he co-founded Lead Like a River, a nature-based leadership programme that combines wilderness immersion with leadership development.
+The programme has been recognised by The Times as one of the UK's top twenty life-changing experiences and has informed Hughes's research into the psychological effects of nature, later developed in his theory of Environmental Attunement and his book Alone with Nature.

+Hughes's research explores the relationship between creativity, aesthetics, nature, and human development.
+His doctoral research at the University of the Arts, Philadelphia, examined the psychological effects of spending time alone in nature, forming the basis of his theory of Environmental Attunement, which describes a distinct state of consciousness associated with immersive experiences in natural environments.